Code4Green: European environmental data hackathon

 This year’s Code4Green Sustainability Hack went virtual.
 Each team focused on one of our three challenges: Climate Change, Biodiversity and Circular Economy.

 With satellites, IoT sensors and environmental monitoring comes Big Data.
 Current solutions to environmental challenges are often fragmented due to the way this data is collected, especially across Member States.
 Finding solutions to assist in the timely and standardised collection of such data has never been this important.

-We are looking for teams to build open source prototypes using environmental data to build solutions for all of Europe.
-Our data-coaches and experts will be available to provide guidance, support, and inspiration.
-We will take care of the data preparation so you and your team can focus on bringing your innovative idea to life.
+We were looking for teams to build open source prototypes using environmental data to build solutions for all of Europe.
+Our data-coaches and experts provided guidance, support, and inspiration.

 Introducing the challenges

 Challenge 1: Climate Change

 Climate Change is a central challenge for our societies in the coming decades.
 By switching to renewable energy, we can greatly reduce carbon emissions.

 How can we use environmental data to better and more sustainably produce and store renewable energy in communities all over Europe?

 How can we use environmental data and digital tools to mitigate and adapt to climate change at the same time?

 Innovative and new solutions are needed for a transition to renewable energy, as well as to improve the quality of life for current and future generations